aimeemcvey/olympic_cycling_bot/README.md

 ### Design
 In order to complete the above tasks, the bot was equipped with wheels, an X-bee, QTI sensors, an accelerometer, a piezospeaker, an LCD screen, and LEDs.
+Wiring and circuit diagrams can be viewed in `/Figures`.
 Four QTI sensors, detecting color via IR reflection, were used for the line following task.
 Object sensing was accomplished with the Memsic 2125 Dual-Axis Accelerometer, a sensor able to measure tilt in the x- and y-directions.
 A back red LED (on the back breadboard) was installed to display this detection.
 A score of 2 corresponded to two blinks, a score of 1 corresponded to one blink, and a score of 0 corresponded to no blinks.
 Finally, once the score was obtained, the value was displayed on an LCD screen by the judge.
 Celebrations were then performed depending on overall team success; the national anthem was performed with the piezospeaker built in to the LCD screen, the light show was performed with addition green and yellow LEDs, and the dance was performed using the servos.